Mark Zuckerberg Talks Steve Stephens: Facebook AI Will Detect Content Similar To Facebook Killer

 The only known victim of the Facebook killer is Robert Godwin, Sr., who was shot at close range, in cold blood by Steve Stephens as he was walking home after sharing Easter dinner with his family.

-“We have a lot of work, and we will keep doing all we can to prevent tragedies like this from happening,” Zuckerberg said on stage during the conference, CNN reports.
 “Our hearts go out to the family and friends of Robert Godwin Sr.”

-Facebook AI To Evolve To Detect Facebook Killer Content
+Facebook AI Will Evolve To Detect Facebook Killer Content

 Justin Osofsky, Facebook’s vice president of global operations, released a statement and timeline of the shooting videos.

-The timeline above demonstrates the current weakness of Facebook’s moderation system.
+The timeline below demonstrates the current weakness of Facebook’s moderation system.
 The system currently relies on user reports to flag controversial or violent content.

-While the live video of the man’s confession was quickly reported by another user, the video of Steve Stephens killing Robert Godwin went unreported and therefore remained online for nearly two hours, according to Tech Crunch.
+While the live video of Steve Stephens’ confession was quickly reported by another user, the video of Steve Stephens killing Robert Godwin went unreported and therefore remained online for two hours, according to Tech Crunch.

 The footage from Facebook has been removed shows Stephens approaching Robert Godwin Sr. and asking his victim to say a woman’s name.
 “She’s the reason that this is about to happen to you,” Stephens tells Godwin before shooting him in the head, according to Time magazine.
 According to CNN, the video remained on his page for two hours before being taken down by the social media site’s administrators.

-There has been several incidents in which people commit violent crimes and post them on the giant social network and, with growing frequency, who stream them live on Facebook Live, according to USA Today.
+There have been several incidents in which people commit violent crimes and post them on the giant social network and, with growing frequency, who stream them live on Facebook Live, according to USA Today.

 “Those are all against our community standards.
 They don’t belong there.”